 - Independent – consultants who are independent of the organisations for which they provide consultancy or training

-- Self-employed – ‘Primarily self-employed’ means the majority of paid work, in time and/or income, is on a self-employed freelance or voluntary sector basis, as a limited company partner in a business set up for this purpose or as part of a workers’ co-operative achieving the same.
+- Self-employed – ‘Primarily self-employed’ means the majority of paid work, in time and/or income, is on a self-employed freelance basis, as a limited company partner in a business set up for this purpose or as part of a workers’ co-operative achieving the same.
 We do not include unpaid work or paid work with public sector bodies or agencies, or businesses owned privately or by shareholders (even if the business is socially worthwhile and/or part of its profits are used for good causes).

 - Established – ‘having met all the above criteria for two years or more’ seeks to ensure genuinely experienced MDN peers can benefit from access to a safe and professional space for discussion of sector issues